-A year and a half ago, Belicia Cespedes wrote an inspiring post: How I Became the Youngest CPA at 17.
+A year and a half ago, Belicia Cespedes wrote an inspiring post about how she became a CPA.
 She finished high school at 13, received her bachelor’s degree at 16 and became the youngest voting member of the American Institute of CPAs at 17.
-Now at 19, she continues to be enlightened about her career path as she finishes her accounting internship.
+Writing this at 19, she continues to be enlightened about her career path as she finishes her accounting internship.

 I know I don’t have too many years under my belt to offer great wisdom.
 But I have some experiences to share — career lessons, if you will — from the last year and a half.
 It all starts with my accounting internship at a Big 4 public accounting firm.